 Excavation at Cox Bank Farm

-We are now a week into this year's excavation at Cox Bank Farm, investigating further features associated with the Bronze Age Burnt Mound which we were working on in previous years.
+We are now well into this year's excavation at Cox Bank Farm, investigating further features associated with the Bronze Age Burnt Mound which we were working on in previous years.
 We have identified a number of promising-looking anomalies on the magnetometry survey map, and we intend to investigate some of these.
 The intriguing feature which we got sight of at the end of last year's excavation will also get some attention, in the hope that we can identify it.
 We are also hopeful of finding more of the pot which we found a large sherd of in 2013.
 Follow our progress in 2015's dig diary.

 17th May 2015